2020 NBA Mock Draft: Final Mock 2 Rounds

 - Onyeka Okongwu only took 4 three point shots all season at USC.
 Only one of those went in.
 Atlanta grabs Onyeka Okongwu since he's a great rim protector, shot blocker, and rebounder.
 Atlanta needs to draft someone who will boost their defensive presence if they keep this pick at 6.
 Charlotte and Cleveland met with Okongwu as he was seen as someone who was complete defensively, but a project offensively.
 If he was a better three point shooter, you could argue that he's a lock for the top 3, but in this mock he goes sixth overall to Atlanta as a backup to John Collins.

 - The Pistons have Derrick Rose who is a good point guard when healthy with the keywords being when healthy.
 Shooting guard Luka Donic is the best long-term player on this franchise.
 Power forward Blake Griffin is the other star player on this team.
 The Detroit Pistons ignored small forward in the 2019 NBA Draft and now need a replacement for Andre Drummond at center.

-- Detroit could draft for need at 5.
-The two best players on the board at 5 are Killian Hayes and Obi Toppin.
+- Detroit could draft for need at 7.
+The two best players on the board at 7 are Killian Hayes and Tyrese Halliburton.
 Instead they draft for value since the best player on the board is a point guard who could start out as a depth player and then come in to replace Derrick Rose the moment Rose gets injured again.

 - Killian Hayes had 11.6 points per game, 5.3 assists per game, a 50% field goal percentage, a 85% free throw percentage, and a 22% three point percentage when playing with Ratiopharm Ulm in Germany.
-Hayes is a young man that will benefit greatly from learning under a former number one overall pick in Derrick Rose.
+Hayes is a young man that will benefit greatly from learning under Derrick Rose in Detroit.

 New York Knicks: Tyrese Halliburton, PG, Iowa State